HOW TO FORGIVE2026-03-10T21:28:58-05:00

 Forgiveness can be hard, especially if the person who hurt you doesn’t admit wrongdoing.
 If you find yourself stuck:

 • Practice empathy.
-Try seeing the situation from the other person’s point of view.
+Try seeing the situation from the other person’s perspective.

 • Ask yourself about the circumstances that may have led the other person to behave in such a way.
 Perhaps you would have reacted similarly if you faced the same situation.